Afraym-Herz/E-commerce/README.md

 doing section :

-1 - get info after login
-2 - save in local data
+1 - access infos in bestSellerGridView
-3 - get saved local data
+2 - add circule progress indicator by skeltonizer and add it in loading case 3 -
-4 - show username in home view
+4 -